Torren11/Hackbio-biocoding-Internship/Stage Two/README.md

 - Generating scatter and box plots comparing the time to reach carrying capacity for the knockout and knock-in strains.
 - Performing a statistical analysis to determine if there is a significant difference in the time to reach carrying capacity.

-The task involves basic data processing, plotting, and statistical analysis using Python libraries such as `matplotlib`, `seaborn`, and `scipy`.

 ---

 ## Botany and Plant Science: Task Code 2.3